ManyRios/iExecCurrentWeather/README.md

 3.- The app was made with react which shows this interaction with the oracle factory.

-4.- Below is the link of the app example:
+4.- Below is the link of the app example: https://i-exec-current-weather.vercel.app/

+This app was made with the purpose to show how an app can use the decentralized oracles to interact with an API

 # Getting Started with Create React App